prathamshah607/prathamshah607/README.md

 Nice to see you :)

-Just your friendly neighborhood tech enthusiast.
+Just a 19yo filmy guy.
 I work in AI and building nifty things to make life less boring

 ### Here's some of my work